 Entries with no category

-The following was posted on one of my other blogs, The Land of Whatever, earlier today:
+The following was posted on my personal blog, The Land of Whatever, earlier today:

 And, so, it's over.
 The Kansas City Royals marked the 30th anniversary of their first World Series championship by winning this year's edition in 5 games over the Mets.
 The two teams won't have to wait long to meet again, however, as they'll open the 2016 season at Kaufmann Stadium next April.